La Ciotat

-La Ciotat (/fr/; La Ciutat /oc/; in Mistralian spelling La Ciéutat; 'the City') is a commune in the Bouches-du-Rhône department in the Provence-Alpes-Côte d'Azur region in Southern France.
+La Ciotat (/fr/; La Ciutat, (Note: In Mistralian spelling La Ciéutat.) /oc/, lit.
+'The City') is a commune in the French department of Bouches-du-Rhône in the region of Provence-Alpes-Côte d'Azur, southern France.
 It is the southeasternmost commune of the Aix-Marseille-Provence Metropolis.
 La Ciotat is located at about 25 km (15.5 mi) to the east of Marseille, at an equal distance from Toulon.